|MP 7.02.01||Monitored Anesthesia Care (MAC)|

 Comparison of Sedative Agents Used in Endoscopy

-In a prospective cohort study of 470 ERCP patients receiving MAC, Berzin and colleagues reported adverse respiratory events were strongly associated with higher body mass index using multivariate regression models.
-(OR: 1.08; p=0.0006).
-(19) Patients with obesity experienced respiratory events almost twice as often as non-obese patients (p=0.03).
-Higher ASA class was not associated with adverse respiratory events under MAC (OR: 1.2; p=0.25) but was associated with cardiovascular events (OR: 2.88; p<0.0001).
+In a prospective cohort study of 470 ERCP patients receiving MAC, Berzin et al reported adverse respiratory events were strongly associated with higher BMI using multivariate regression models.
+(OR=1.08, p<0.001).(21) Patients with obesity experienced respiratory events almost twice as often as nonobese patients (p=0.03).
+Higher ASA class was not associated with adverse respiratory events under MAC (OR=1.2, p=0.25) but was associated with cardiovascular events (OR=2.88, p<0.001).

-The evidence base comparing different anesthetic methods is not robust, consisting primarily of non-randomized comparisons and observational studies.
-A single RCT comparing propofol administration by anesthesiologists to that by non-anesthesiologists for sedation during colonoscopy did not show any differences in procedure time or patient satisfaction, and reported a higher rate of hypoxia in patients treated with propofol.
-However, a Cochrane review of randomized studies concluded that recovery time, discharge time, and patient satisfaction were all improved with propofol compared to alternative agents.
+The evidence base comparing different anesthetic methods is not robust, consisting primarily of nonrandomized comparisons and observational studies.
+A single RCT comparing propofol administration by anesthesiologists with that by nonanesthesiologists for sedation during colonoscopy did not show any differences in procedure time or patient satisfaction, and reported a higher rate of hypoxia in patients treated with propofol.
+However, a Cochrane review of randomized studies concluded that recovery time, discharge time, and patient satisfaction were all improved with propofol compared with alternative agents.
 This review did not find any evidence of increased complications.
-However, this evidence base does not rule out an increased complication rate with propofol, since there is a low complication rate in general, thus making it difficult to discern differences in the absence of large RCTs.
+However, this evidence base does not rule out an increased complication rate with propofol, because there is a low complication rate in general, thus making it difficult to discern differences in the absence of large RCTs.

 Interventional Pain Management Procedures